ammoradi/react-tdd-panel/README.md

-# Tdd Test Admin Panel
+# Tdd(Interview) Test Admin Panel

-This project includes this features and pages:
+This project is based on [star-pwa](https://github.com/ammoradi/cra-template-star-pwa) includes this features and pages:

 1. Login & Register Page